jakesgordon/rack-rabbit/README.md

 ## Getting started by example

-You can use RackRabbit to easily host an AMQP-based service as a rack application in the same way that you might use Unicorn to host an HTTP-based service.
+You can use RackRabbit to host an AMQP service as a rack application in the same way that you might use Unicorn to host an HTTP service.

 Imagine a simple rack application in `config.ru`: